LiamTyler/Photoshop/doc/iter2_designdocument.md

 };

 ```
 Notice how all the methods are virtual, and two of them are pure virtual.
 This class defines the basic interface for all of our filters, but provides none of the details of how that is accomplished.
-The details of how the "ApplyFilter" method is realized for the two types of filters: pixel-independent, and convolution-based, is handled by our abstract classes: SimpleFilter, and KernalFilter respectively.
+The details of how the ApplyFilter() method is realized for the two types of filters: pixel-independent, and convolution-based, is handled by our abstract classes: SimpleFilter, and KernalFilter respectively.
 The class diagrams for these classes are depicted in Fig 2 below.

 #INSERT FILTER UML